omarbenites/functional-data-structures-in-r/chapters/04_Bags_stacks_and_queues.md

 microbenchmark(car(lst), times = 1)
 ```

 Since reversing the back list of a queue is the expensive operation, and since we cannot get away from that with lazy lists, it seems like we are not getting far, but we did gain a little.
-Now, at least, we only pay for a reversal once, so we can access a queue that has just reversed its back list and only pay for the operation the first time.
-If we use the queue persistently, we can access the same queue cheaper in any following operations.
-Of course, nothing prevents us them from going back to the queue in the state it was just *before* we called the reversal and start from there, and then we are back to potentially calling expensive operations more than once.

-To do slightly better, we will need to construct lists that contain partly reversed and partly correctly-ordered lists as we update the queue.
+It is now possible to cheaply set up a reversal that we just have to pay for later.
+This, we can use to construct a lazy queue where we consider this reversal a depth that must be paid off by all future users that plan to see the effect of it.
+Because we memorise lazy evaluated expressions, only one of them will, but because all will have to we guarantee that any amortised analysis gives us time bounds that also work if we treat the queues as persistent

 ### Amortised constant time, logarithmic worst-case, lazy queues